Directly to the content

 What functions does the molecule have in the human body?

 Glutamine, which is produced from glutamic acid, is primarily responsible for water retention in the cells and increases cell volumeduring physical exertion.
 This provides the body with an anabolic signal that promotes protein and glycogen formation.
 Glycogen is the carbohydrate storage form of glucose.
 The liver and muscles are among the most important storage sites.
 In addition to its anabolic (muscle-building) effect, the vital substance also has anti-catabolic properties, which counteract the breakdown of muscle tissue during physical exertion.
 It also improves the body's ability to regenerate during sleep.
 Glutamine also plays an important role in nerve and intestinal function.
 It increases the production of the neurotransmitter GABA (γ-aminobutyric acid), which serves as an important inhibitory messenger substance in the brain.
-As glutamine supplies the nitrogen and carbon necessary for cell growth and division, it strengthens the immune systemamong other things.
+As glutamine supplies the nitrogen and carbon necessary for cell growth and division, among other things, it strengthens theimmune system .
 For this reason, it is often usedafter operations, accidents or chronic illnesses.
 Medical studies show that glutamine improves the healing of burnt skin and slows down general skin ageing.
 As an energy supplier, it also nourishes the intestinal mucosa.

 Did you know